siennahsu/IOWC-Projects/ocr_pdf/readme.md

 1. Making a PDF searchable.
 2. Combining a directory of ordered images into a PDF.
-3. Combining multiple ordered PDFs into a PDF.
+3. Combining a directory of ordered PDFs into a PDF.
 4. Splitting a PDF into n smaller PDFs.

 The detailed instructions on how to use each widget are in the notebook.